Welcome Move to Arbitrum

 The challenges

-Developing this compiler posed several challenges, since the objective was to maintain compatibility as much as we could while porting everything to a completely different environment.
+Developing this compiler posed several challenges, namely, the objective of maintaining compatibility with Move’s resource-centric model while compiling the language to a completely different environment.

 The object model

-One of the most challenging features was how to represent the SUI Move object model in an EVM environment, respecting its semantics while maintaining compatibility.
+One of the most challenging features was how to represent the SUI Move object model in an EVM environment, while respecting its semantics and maintaining compatibility.

 In a nutshell, the SUI’s object model mandates that everything that can be saved in storage must be an object with an identifier, and those must have an owner: an account, shared ownership (everyone can read and write the object) and read only ownership (known as frozen object).

-The first thing to take into account is that in SUI objects are global, meaning that any contract can reference any object by its id, but in EVM an object is part of the contract’s storage.
+Importantly, SUI objects are global, meaning that any contract can reference any object by its id, but in EVM, an object is part of the contract’s storage.
 This is a limitation that we can’t overcome, because it is part of the blockchain architecture.
-Then , to implement the object model, we divided the storage in namespaces: one for the objects belonging to an account (each account has its own namespace), one for the shared objects and one for the frozen objects.
+Additionally, to implement the object model, we divided the storage into namespaces: one for the objects belonging to an account (each account has its own namespace), one for the shared objects, and one for the frozen objects.

 Conceptually, the storage is represented by the following Solidity mapping: